Trainspotting (novel): Stage adaptation

 Soon after publication, the book was adapted for the stage by Harry Gibson.
 The stage version inspired the subsequent film, and regularly toured the UK in the mid-1990s.
 This adaptation starred Ewen Bremner and later Tam Dean Burn as Renton.

 The US stage premier occurred in San Francisco in 1996.
 It was produced and shown in the upstairs room (a tiny 50-seat theatre) at the Edinburgh Castle Pub, the small, but legendary literary and arts bar.
 The play was produced and directed by Alan Black, the head of the Scottish Cultural and Arts Foundation, which was an organization that held Scottish-connected events in San Francisco in the 90s.
 The play was a huge success.
 It was twice extended and hundreds of hopeful viewers had to be turned away because of a lack of space in the tiny theater above the pub.

 The Los Angeles production won the 2002 Los Angeles Drama Critics Circle Award for Direction, and the 2002 LA Weekly Theater Award for Direction, for director Roger Mathey.

+An adaptation for theatre was made in Brazil in 2002 by Pedro Osório and starring actor Arlindo Lopes as Tommy.

 In 2013, In Your Face Theatre and Seabright Productions staged a new immersive production of Gibson's adaptation rebranded as Trainspotting Live.
 Directed by Adam Spreadbury-Maher and Greg Esplin, this production has gone on to sell out at three Edinburgh Festival Fringes and played to critical acclaim in London, on several UK tours and in New York City.

-In 2021, the novel was further adapted into a musical.
+In 2026, a stage musical based on the novel written by Welsh with music and lyrics by Welsh and Stephen McGuinness will have its world premiere at the Theatre Royal Haymarket in London's West End in July 2026.

 Film adaptation

-The film was directed by Danny Boyle, with an adapted screenplay written by John Hodge.
+A film based on the novel was made, directed by Danny Boyle, with an adapted screenplay written by John Hodge.
 It starred Ewan McGregor, Robert Carlyle, Jonny Lee Miller and Ewen Bremner.
 Welsh made a cameo appearance as the drug dealer Mikey Forrester.
 The film was ranked 10th by the British Film Institute (BFI) in its list of Top 100 British films of all time.
-It also brought Welsh's book to an international cinema audience and added to the phenomenal popularity of the novel.
+It also added to the phenomenal popularity of the novel.

+In 2005, the chapter "Bad Blood" was adapted into a Canadian short film starring Alan Cumming as Davie Mitchell, Jim Shield as Alan Venters, and Claudette Mink as Frances.

 Reception

 Trainspotting was longlisted for the 1993 Booker Prize (and was apparently rejected for the shortlist after "offending the sensibilities of two judges").

-Welsh claimed that the book had sold over one million copies in the UK by 2015, and been translated into thirty languages.
+Welsh said that the book had sold over one million copies in the UK by 2015, and had been translated into thirty languages.